Your questions…Answered.

-• You can join my email list to receive updates, educational content, and announcements as new resources and opportunities become available.
+• Join my email list to receive updates, educational content, and announcements as new resources and opportunities become available.
 This is the best way to stay connected.

 • Menopause care has not been consistently taught in medical training, which means many well-intentioned clinicians may not feel confident managing these concerns.
 This gap often leads patients to feel dismissed or underserved.
 Education, advocacy, and evidence-based care are essential to changing that.